Ludovic Porter: Life

-He was the second son of Ludovic Porter (1836-1904), owner of sugar plantations in British Guiana, and his wife Maria (1835-1901), youngest daughter of the Reverend George Hole (1798-1859), rector of Chulmleigh, and his wife Jane (1800-1864), daughter of Robert Hawgood Crew.
+He was the second son of Ludovic Porter (1836–1904), owner of sugar plantations in British Guiana, and his wife Maria (1835–1901), youngest daughter of the Reverend George Hole (1798–1859), rector of Chulmleigh, and his wife Jane (1800–1864), daughter of Robert Hawgood Crew.

-After attending university he entered the Indian Civil Service, becoming in 1890 Secretary of the Education Department of the Government of India.
+Educated at Eton College and Trinity College, Cambridge, Porter entered the Indian Civil Service in 1887, becoming in 1890 Secretary of the Education Department of the Government of India.
 From 1911 to 1915 he was a Member of the Council of the Governor-General of India and from 1920 a Member of Council for the United Provinces.
 In 1922 he was Acting Governor of the United Provinces.

 Honours

 In addition to being made a Companion of the Order of the Star of India in the 1916 New Year Honours and an Officer of the Order of the British Empire in the 1920 New Year Honours, he was awarded two knighthoods, first in the 1921 New Year Honours as a Knight Commander of the Order of the Indian Empire and secondly in the 1923 New Year Honours as a Knight Commander of the Order of the Star of India.